milonmaze/privacy-terms-observatory-beta/www.commonsensemedia.org/about-us/our-mission/privacy-policy.md

 A. Your Data Choices

-Applicable laws in some states in the United States and various countries and regions grant rights on individuals you might be entitled to.
+Applicable laws in some states in the United States and various countries and regions grant rights to individuals you might be entitled to.
 For information on the specific rights that apply in the European Economic Area, please read section VIII of this Policy.
 Regardless of the applicable law, Common Sense Media offers to all US residents and to the residents of other jurisdictions that use and participate in our Services the following options:

-Opting out: Applicable laws provide individuals with the choice to opting-out of three types of data processing activities: targeted advertising, sale of data, and opt out of profiling or automated decision-making with legal or similar effects.
-Common Sense Media is not in the practice of targeting advertising, selling Personal Information, or “profiling” (as defined by applicable privacy laws) in a capacity that may produce legal or similarly significant effects and does not engage in profiling or automated decision-making with legal or similar effects.
-Because we do not engage on those activities, we do not offer an option to opt-out.
+Opting out: Applicable laws provide individuals with the choice to opt out of three types of data processing activities: targeted advertising, sale of data, and automated decision-making with legal or similar effects.
+Common Sense Media does not engage in f targeted advertising, does not sell Personal Information, and does not profile (as defined by applicable privacy laws) or undertake automated decision-making with legal or similar effects.
+Because we do not engage in those activities, we do not offer an option to opt out.
-Reviewing and transfer the information we have about you: You may review the Personal Information we have about you.
-However, we do have to take into account the privacy and interests of others when releasing information, so this is not an absolute right.
+Reviewing and transferring the information we have about you: You may review the Personal Information we have about you.
+However, we do have to take into account the privacy and the interests of others when releasing information, so this is not an absolute right.
 You might:
 Request a report.
 You have the choice to request access to information on what categories of Personal Information we have collected and processed about you.
 Request your data.
 You have the choice to request access to your Personal Information in a structured, commonly used, and machine-readable format (access), and you may have the right to transmit that data to another entity (portability).
 Request to correct.
 You have the choice to request that we rectify inaccurate or incomplete Personal Information concerning you.
 Deleting what we have: You have the choice to request that we delete the Personal Information we have about you.
-Please note that we may need to retain certain information because we are legally required to do so or in order to protect our legitimate interest.
+Please note that we may need to retain certain information because we are legally required to do so or in order to protect our legitimate interests.
 Once we process a deletion request, we may be unable to provide access or support to our Services.
 If you choose to delete your Personal information from our systems, this will also unsubscribe you from all Common Sense Media Communications and delete other information such as your membership information, and reviews.
 You may re-subscribe to our communications at any time, but this will not restore your history if it has been permanently erased from our systems.

-Note, these rights are not absolute, and in certain cases, we may decline your request as permitted by law.
+Note, that these rights are not absolute, and in certain cases, we may decline your request as permitted by law.

 You are entitled to exercise the options described above free from discrimination, as prohibited by applicable privacy laws.
 We typically do not charge any fees for exercising the choices described above, However, we may charge a reasonable fee for requests that are clearly unfounded, repetitive, or excessive.
 If we determine your request warrants a fee, we will notify you of the fee and explain that decision before completing your request.